sunpho84/SUNphi/README.md

   operation appliable to a given vector size... all still in my mind so far)

+- fully documented with [Doxygen](www.doxygen.org), otherwise I would forget immediately the meaning of what I wrote.

 At the core, the library is an engine to build [Smart Expression Templates](https://arxiv.org/pdf/1104.1729.pdf), applied to vector carrying an arbitrary number of indices (called "Tensor Component" in